connglli/ELEGANT/README.md

        * [2.2 Watch it](#22-watch-it)
     * [3.
 Report issues](#3-report-issues)

-### ELEGANT and elegant-cli
+### ELEGANT and ele-cli

-By default, we refer *ELEGANT* as a library, but we also provide a command line tool for convenience, i.e. *elegant-cli*.
+By default, we refer *ELEGANT* as a library, but we also provide a command line tool for convenience, i.e. *ele-cli*.
 Both released as an uber-jar.

 ### Build (for command line users)